ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size.
 Some of this state may be used for replay attack mitigation.
-The replay mitigation strategy is described in {{anti-replay}}.
+The replay mitigation strategy is described in
+  {{input-share-validation}}.

 Beyond the minimal capabilities required of helpers, leaders are generally required to: